Check out our Healthy Travel Checklist video below- Now in French!

 Caribbean, Central and South America

-- Hurricanes Irma and Maria have caused severe damage in a number of countries and territories, including Anguilla, Antigua and Barbuda, the Bahamas, the British Virgin Islands, Cuba, Dominica, the Dominican Republic, Guadeloupe, Haiti, Martinique, Puerto Rico, Saint Barthelemy, Saint Martin, Sint Maarten, Turks and Caicos, and the US Virgin Islands.
-The extent of destruction across these countries and territories varies, with many areas flooded and inaccessible.
-Significant damage from the hurricane has caused problems with water supplies, sanitation, food supply, electricity, transportation, shelter, communications, security, medical care, and
+- Beginning on September 6, 2017, Hurricane Irma crossed the Caribbean, followed on September 16 by Hurricane Maria.
+These storms caused severe damage in a number of countries and territories, including Anguilla, Barbuda, the British Virgin Islands, Dominica, the Dominican Republic, Haiti, Puerto Rico, Saint Martin, Sint Maarten, and the US Virgin Islands.
+The extent of destruction across these countries and territories varies.
+Significant damage from the hurricanes has caused problems with water supplies, sanitation, food supply, electricity, transportation, shelter, communications, security, medical care, and mosquito control.
+Post-hurricane environmental conditions including contaminated drinking water and reduced access to safe water, food and shelter in some areas may pose an increased

 - Check the World Map of Areas with Risk of Zika to find out about countries in the Caribbean, Central and South America with risk of Zika.
 Refer to the Current Zika Virus Recommendations below on how to prevent Zika virus infection when traveling to these countries.